 Holiday activities are often focused on sweets or unhealthy foods while the real reason for the gathering gets pushed aside.
-Not every activity must involve food this holiday season – spending time with family is just as important.
+Not every activity has to involve indulgent food this holiday season – spending time with family is just as important.
 Make the holidays fun with these top 10 tips that maintain the focus on your loved ones!

-Candy canes: Have a family member who demands candy canes?
+Have a family member who demands candy canes?
 Buy the hollow ones and use one as a straw!
 Kids will enjoy the holiday flavor while sipping on water or homemade healthy beverages like water mixed with a splash of pomegranate or grape juice.
 Or try making your own tasty fruit candy cane made with bananas and strawberries!
 Next, try these 10 festive food art creations!

-Get doughy: make homemade dough ornaments with flour and salt.
-You will teach your kids about cooking and baking while creating memories that you can share with others.
+Make homemade dough ornaments with flour and salt.
+You will teach your kids cooking and baking skills while creating memories that you can share with others.
 Glaze the ornaments after the holidays so they last for years to come.
 ‘Season’ your ornaments with different spices such as cinnamon, nutmeg, or pumpkin pie for enticing scents.
 Talk about other ways to use these spices with your kids.

 Cut out potatoes in various shapes, like apples, Christmas trees or wreaths and stamp them on brown paper to make your own personalized wrapping paper.

 Ask your kids to each come up with one or two favorite nuts or dried fruits, then combine to create a family snack mix.
 Add your trail mix to salads, yogurt, rice dishes or keep it plain for a snack while on family outings.

 Have your kids perform their own Christmas play, act out a scene from a holiday play, book or movie or play a musical instrument for a family performance.
 This reduces how much time your kids spend sitting around watching TV, playing video games or eating food out of boredom.